Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work is usually possible within one to two weeks.
 Light activity from day one.
+Driving is reasonable once you are off strong painkillers and can grip the wheel and perform an emergency stop without hesitation, typically around one to two weeks for an elbow or ankle release and longer after thoracic outlet decompression.
 Avoid heavy gripping, repetitive movements, and impact to the surgical area for four to six weeks.
-Thoracic outlet decompression requires a longer recovery — six to eight weeks before full activity.
+Thoracic outlet decompression requires a longer recovery, six to eight weeks before full activity.

 When Will You See Final Results?